aws/amazon-ecs-agent/agent/functional_tests/README.md

 ### Windows

-Before running these tests, you should build the ECS agent (as `agent.exe`) and record the directory where the binary is present in the `ECS_WINDOWS_TEST_DIR` environment variable.
+Before running these tests, you should build the ECS agent (as `amazon-ecs-agent.exe`) and record the directory where the binary is present in the `ECS_WINDOWS_TEST_DIR` environment variable.